MysticalHeat/python-nest-asyncio/README.md

-# python-nest
+# python-nest-asyncio

 Python library for nest style Microservices

+Added support only to client!!!

 # Description

 There is one nodejs framework named [nestjs](https://nestjs.com) which is perfect to develop microservices. but we wanted to implement some microservices in python to work together with nestjs framework, I didn't find a solution, so I developed this package to do that, for now, it only implemented the [MessagePattern](https://docs.nestjs.com/microservices/basics#request-response) so in nestjs, it is @MessagePattern and we can have same function in python with this lib/package.

 # How to use

 ## Install latest version

 ```python
 pip install python-nestjs
 ```

 ## The microservices server

 in nestjs, you can do it with @MessagePattern, and the pattern can be string or object in nestjs, similarly